synergyjs/synergyjs.org/pages/docs/repeated-blocks.md

 </ul>
 ```

+## Iteration Keys

-You can use parentheses to access both the key and the value.
+You can use parentheses to access the key as well as the value.

 Template: